1 Minute Review

 Fidelity offers multiple methods that you can use to contact customer service.

-- By chat: To ask your question via chat, visit Fidelity’s customer chat section.
+- By chat.
+To ask your question via chat, visit Fidelity’s customer chat section.
 Chat with a live representative Monday through Friday 8 a.m. to 10 p.m.
 EST and Saturday and Sunday 9 a.m. to 4 p.m.
-EST. If you need assistance outside of these hours,
+EST.

-Fidelity doesn’t currently offer any special voice line for men and women who have hearing difficulties.
+Fidelity doesn’t currently offer any special voice line for people who have hearing difficulties.

 Fidelity offers a wide range of tradable assets that you can use to diversify your portfolio.
 Let’s take a look at some of the assets you can buy and sell through Fidelity’s platform.